British Values at VHA

-Ethos in every classroom supports children expressing their preferences and making democratic decisions (which book to read, which group to work with, what grouping to choose, how to spend class reward money).
+Ethos in every classroom supports children expressing their preferences and making democratic decisions (which book to read, which group to work with, what grouping to choose, how to celebrate successes/rewards).

 Pupil Voice surveys inform school improvement actions e.g. reading, attitudes to learning, safety, playground activities, early opening of school.

 The Rule of Law

 School rules – the Viewley Values – are clear and fair and are reinforced throughout the school day by everyone.
 The Viewley Values help children to distinguish right from wrong and to develop an understanding of consequences for their actions.